perliedman/leaflet-routing-machine/api.md

 ## <a name="l-routing-line"></a> L.Routing.Line

 Displays a route on the map, and allows adding new waypoints by dragging the line.
+Implements [ILayer](http://leafletjs.com/reference.html#ilayer).

 ### Creation